pachterlab/seqspec/README.md

 ![python versions](https://img.shields.io/pypi/pyversions/seqspec)
 [![license](https://img.shields.io/pypi/l/seqspec)](LICENSE)

-`seqspec` is a file format and tool that describe data generated from genomics experiments.
-Both the file format and tool [enable uniform processing](./docs/UNIFORM.md) of genomics data.
+`seqspec` is a file format that describes data generated from genomics experiments.
+Both the file format and `seqspec` tool [enable uniform processing](./docs/UNIFORM.md) of genomics data.

 A `seqspec` file contains

 1. Assay-level metadata such as library kit and sequencing machine,
 2. The 5'->3' annotation and position of the elements in a library molecule (e.g. barcodes, UMIs),
 3. A list of the reads generated from sequencing the library molecule.

-A `seqspec` file is a machine-readable YAML file that annotates the content of molecules in genomic libraries, the structure of reads generated from them, and how those are stored in files.

 The `seqspec` tool operates on `seqspec` files and